-CMS Obesity Coverage Proposed Rule
+CMS Obesity Coverage Proposed Rule (Not Finalized)

 In November 2024, the Centers for Medicare and Medicaid Services (CMS) issued a proposed rule which would allow Medicare and Medicaid to cover anti-obesity medications (AOMs) for weight-loss.
-The proposed ruler would allow Medicare and State Medicaid programs to cover AOMs for obesity and acknowledges obesity as a chronic disease.
+The proposed rule would allow Medicare and State Medicaid programs to cover AOMs for obesity and acknowledges obesity as a chronic disease.
 In January 2025, the Endocrine Society submitted comments to CMS in support of the rule.
 Our letter urges the Administration to adopt the proposal because it would remove a major barrier which has prevented millions of Americans from receiving appropriate and evidence-based obesity treatment.
-Since this is a proposed rule, the Trump Administration will have to agree to finalize and adopt the proposal.
+On April 4, 2025, CMS announced that they would not be finalizing this proposal, but indicated that they may address this in future rulemaking.